minsooerickim/minsooerickim/README.md

 I'm Minsoo!

-Full stack engineer based in Southern California.
-My work codebase is not opensource but you can read more about what I do at [my portfolio site](https://minsoo.vercel.app/).
+Software Engineer based in Southern California.
+My work codebase is not opensource but you can read more about what I do on my [LinkedIn](https://www.linkedin.com/in/minsookime/).

 Feel free to reach out to [me](mailto:minsooerickim@gmail.com)